smart-facility/cognicity-server/README.md

 Express logger writes to cognicity-server/logs/project-name.log

 ### License
 This software is released under the GPLv3 License.
-See License.txt
+See License.txt for details.